Lessons from building Facebook's visual cortex

 - Understand how to make software engineering best practices work for production-level ML use cases

-Roshan Sumbaly is an engineering manager at Facebook, where he leads computer vision efforts focused on visual people understanding and infrastructure.
+Roshan Sumbaly leads various computer vision efforts at Facebook AI.
 Previously, he led various teams at Coursera and LinkedIn, working on data products and infrastructure.

 Diversity and Inclusion Sponsor

 R & D and Innovation Track Sponsor

 For conference registration information and customer service

 For more information on community discounts and trade opportunities with O’Reilly conferences